openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 - CPC will review requests once a month in the CPC private session
 - Pending requests will be sent to the private CPC mailing list prior to the review meeting.
-  In the context of the lazy concensus process, the pending request list is a proposal to accept all of the requests.
+  In the context of the lazy consensus process, the pending request list is a proposal to accept all of the requests.
 CPC members may raise any objections before the scheduled meeting, otherwise a final decision to approve a request can be confirmed in the meeting.
 - The CPC will use a scoring rubric to help with decision making